Kneerav/biomechanics/README.md

 library(biomechanics)
 ```

+Full documentation and vignettes are hosted here: https://kneerav.github.io/biomechanics/index.html

-# Full setup
+# Full functionality

-Some functions use the OpenSim api, and therefore require installation of reticulate package, and the opensim conda package in an appropriate environment.
-Please see the vignettes for further information on how to do this.
+Some functions use the OpenSim api (https://simtk.org/projects/opensim).
+To enable these, we need to setup and appropriate python environment, install the opensim conda package, and use the `reticulate` package to access them in R. Please see the setting up vignette(https://kneerav.github.io/biomechanics/articles/setting-up.html) for further information on how to do this.